EarthScope/rover/docs/commands.md

     rover list-summary [net=...|sta=...|loc=...|cha=..]* [begin=...] [end=...]

-    rover list-index [S_N_C_L_Q]* [begin=...] [end=...]
+    rover list-summary [N_S_L_C_Q]* [begin=...] [end=...]

 List summary entries for the local store (config parameter mseed-dir) that match the given constraints.
+The summary entries are pre-calculated and record the whole time span, from earliest to latest data.
+Because of this the `list-summary` command runs more quickly, but shows less information, than `list-index`.

 Note that console logging is to stderr, while the command results are listed to stdout.

 #### SNCL

 Query parameters can be named (network, station, location, channel) and unambiguous abbreviations are accepted.
-Alternative SNCL can be supplied (which can be truncated on the right, but must contain at least one period).
+Alternatively, a SNCL can be supplied (which can be truncated on the right, but must contain at least one underscore).

 The wildcards '*' and '?' can be used.